citelao/sensible/_coffee_shop/5-hackme.md

 How many passwords could they get if they used that time to send phishing emails instead?

 This is the key: you are already well-equipped to understand how easy or difficult many of these attacks are.
-More knowledge can only help, but you should already be well-equipped to start.
+More knowledge can only help, but you should already be ready to start.

 <!-- TODO: section on how corporations are usually the target? -->